Magnetic support, wind-driven accretion, coronal heating, and fast outflows in a thin magnetically arrested disc: Time-averaged structure of MADs

 \subsubsection{Latitudinal profile}

 The use of a cooling function allows us to measure the azimuthally averaged amount of energy per unit volume and proper time that is locally dissipated in the fluid-frame,

 where $\alpha_\mathrm{lapse}$ is the lapse function.
-Indeed, the amount of energy that has to be removed to keep the gas at a specified temperature is the irreversible magnetic energy that is dissipated locally plus the reversible work energy on the fluid minus the amount of energy that is globally transported.
+Indeed, the amount of energy that has to be removed to keep the gas at a specified temperature is the irreversible energy that is dissipated locally through shocks and turbulence plus the reversible work energy on the fluid minus the amount of energy that is globally transported.

 On \autoref{fig:heating_theta} we plot $Q_\mathrm{diss}$ as a function of $\theta$ for each of our MAD simulations.
 We also plot as dashed lines the dissipation profile that an isothermal, thermally supported disc with the same accretion rate would have in hydrostatic equilibrium.
 The expected dissipation profile is normalized to the standard midplane dissipation rate of a disc with the same accretion rate as in our simulation.
 We see that for $h_\mathrm{th}/r=0.3$, the dissipation profile follows closely the standard profile.
 This is because, in this case the disc is thermally supported in the latitudinal direction and its structure is close to standard theory.
 However, as we decrease $h_\mathrm{th}/r$ the disc becomes increasingly magnetically supported in the latitudinal direction (see \S\ref{sec:vertical}) and its structure deviates from standard theory.
 In the thin, magnetically supported cases, we see a lot of extra dissipation at higher latitudes, as can be seen on \autoref{fig:heating_theta} for $h_\mathrm{th}/r=0.1$ and $0.03$.
 This is especially striking for $h_\mathrm{th}/r=0.03$, where a large fraction of the dissipation is located outside the thermal density profile, creating a ``corona''.
 We note that this corona is partially composed of outflowing material from the disc resembling a wind (see \S\ref{sec:winds}).
-For $h_\mathrm{th}/r=0.03$, we find that $\approx 30\%$ of the dissipation between $4$ and $20\:r_g$ occurs in the wind.
+For $h_\mathrm{th}/r=0.03$, we find that $\approx 31\%$ of the dissipation between $4$ and $10\:r_g$ occurs in the wind.
 We excluded regions below $4\:r_g$ because the jet is compressing the disc here and preventing the wind from being launched.
-The fraction of dissipation in the wind is $\approx9\%$ when taking into account all $r<20\:r_g$.
+The fraction of dissipation in the wind is $\approx5\%$ when taking into account all $r<10\:r_g$.

 To understand where this extra coronal emission is coming from in our thinnest case we plot the contribution of the stresses to the dissipation of energy as in Eq.
 17 of \cite{beckwith2008}, where we added the influence of the $\theta\phi$ stress to write\footnote{Note that there should be a term in \autoref{eq:diss_turb} taking into account the dissipation of the laminar magnetic field energy due to turbulent resistivity.
 Computing this term is beyond the scope of this paper given the complexity of measuring the electromagnetic force to a high accuracy.
 We remark however that our estimate of the dissipation in \autoref{eq:diss_turb} seems to already be able to account for the measured dissipation rate of energy suggesting that the resistive heating might be subdominant.}